Maryum97/My_Latest_Portfolio/README.md

 ![Application_Screenshot](https://user-images.githubusercontent.com/73832871/102022360-45bb2b80-3d7e-11eb-9160-440f17ca966e.PNG)

+After deploying the website, I used the following link to validate the HTML of my website, which then stated that my code is 100% error-free:

+<a href = "https://validator.w3.org/">W3C Markup Validation Service</a>

 <b>SUMMARY:</b>
 In a nutshell, I was able to create, update, style and deploy a website of my own from scratch, with the help of all the resources made available to me by the course and by the very helpful teaching staff.
+My website is now available online, and can be accessed using the URL below:

+<a href "https://maryum97.github.io/Unit_02_CSS_Bootstrap/index.html">My Porfolio</a>